isomerpages/nlb-sure/_generative-ai/1-programmes.md

 Damien is a Senior Librarian with more than 20 years of experience in content creation and training.
 A member of the S.U.R.E. team since its inception in 2012, he has developed courseware and conducted workshops on information literacy and combating fake news.
 He currently leads a team which develops new content, courseware, and programmes to educate the public about new trends in online misinformation and disinformation, particularly through the use and misuse of generative A.I.

+**Jessie Yak (Librarian / Manager)**

+**Jessie Yak** is an Outreach Librarian, and has been with the National Library Board for almost a decade.
+She is a bibliophile, who is passionate about promoting the knowledge and importance of information literacy to the public.

 **Mervin Ang (Librarian / Manager)**

 Mervin is a librarian and manager with more than 8 years of experience in NLB’s S.U.R.E. team.
 With his passion and specialty in public education and content creation, he has conducted several talks, workshops and tours to a diverse public audience of more than 40,000 individuals, along with spear-heading various collaborative projects with various agencies and schools.

+**Nadia Ramli (Librarian / Manager)**

+Nadia Ramli (Librarian, Outreach) has been with the National Library Board (NLB) for more than 7 years.
+She has conducted numerous tours and talks for children, students and adults during her time at NLB.
+She believes that information literacy is an important skill for all ages, be it researching projects for school or discerning information on social media.